NicoLaessig/FairCR/README.md

 ## Adding Datasets

 - Can be done through the app (dataset has to be numerical).<br />
-- You need to restart the app after inserting a dataset.<br />
-- Some plots (on new datasets) might require tests on multiple metrics (for the relation scatterplots).<br />
-- Uploading datasets might not work on every OS (the respective function might have to be adapted).<br />

 ## Add Fair Classifier